Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Experiments

 \section{Experiments}

-In this section, we conduct empirical experiments to answer the following research questions (RQs): First, we already show that the Combined-Pair outperforms the BCE method since it mitigates the gradient vanishing issue when the positive feedback is sparse.
-So, if we create artificial datasets with various positive sparsity rates, how would these two methods perform (RQ1)?
+In this section, we conduct empirical experiments to answer the following research questions (RQs): If the sparse positive rate is the main cause of the gradient vanishing of negative samples, how would models perform under various sparsity of positives?
 What's the trade-off between classification loss and ranking loss (RQ2)?
-Second, how do other methods with classification-ranking combination loss perform (RQ3)?
-Last, are there other methods beyond the classification-ranking loss that can also alleviate the gradient vanishing and hence improve classification performance (RQ4)?
+How do the other methods with classification-ranking combination losses perform (RQ3)?
+Last, can our perspective be extended to methods beyond the classification-ranking combination loss (RQ4)?